-For all didactic Blocks in year 3 where student achievement is measured primarily by written assessments, the remediation process will be similar to that previously described for years 1 and 2.
-Students identified as needing remediation in clinical competencies will have five weeks available to participate in a customized and defined program of clinical activities intended to enhance their clinical skills and enable them to demonstrate their readiness to advance to the next academic year.
+Students identified as needing remediation in clinical competencies will be notified and be required to participate in a customized and defined program of clinical activities intended to enhance their clinical skills and enable them to demonstrate their readiness to advance to the next academic year.
 These activities may include simulation, direct patient care, or a combination thereof.
-For students with deficiencies in clinical competencies and other areas of clinical performance, the 3rd year remediation program will culminate in a formal assessment of clinical skills.
+For students with deficiencies in clinical competencies and other areas of clinical performance, the 3rd year remediation program will be used as a formal assessment of clinical skills.
 Students participating in summer remediation activities will not be assessed additional tuition, because the remediation program is a formal component of the third year of the CODM curriculum.